notepad-plus-plus/npp-usermanual/content/docs/editing.md

 ## Selection modes & Column Editor

 Notepad++ has two modes for selecting text: stream selection and column mode selection.

 Normally when you select text by <kbd>LeftClick+Drag</kbd> with the mouse, or <kbd>Shift+Arrow</kbd> key commands, you make what is called a stream selection.
 In this mode, the text that is selected is contiguous, left-to-right, top-to-bottom.
-There is another mode of selection called column mode that you can enter in order to select text that isn't contiguous horizontally, but rather vertically.
-Column mode is also referred to as column-block, rectangular selection, or rectangular block selection.
+There is another mode of selection called column mode that you can enter in order to select text that isn't contiguous horizontally, but rather vertically; column mode is also referred to as column-block, rectangular selection, or rectangular block selection, because it makes a rectangle of selected text.

 Most users are accustomed to stream selection mode, because it behaves similarly to other applications.
-For completeness, it will be said that if the current selection is in stream mode selectino, and you perform a caret movement that doesn't keep you selecting text (such as clicking elsewhere, or using an arrow key without holding the <kbd>Shift</kbd> key), your stream selection will end and there will be no text actively selected.
+But to clarify _exiting_ stream selection: If you have a stream selection, and click in the text (whether inside or outside the current selection) without using the <kbd>Ctrl</kbd> or <kbd>Shift</kbd> modifiers, then you will no longer have a stream selection, and your typing caret will move to wherever in the text that you clicked; similarly, using the keyboard to arrow or <kbd>PageUp</kbd>/<kbd>PageDown</kbd> away from the text, you will no longer have a stream selection, and your typing caret will move as appropriate for the movement key you used.
+Either way, if you made your selection from left-to-right, then the typing caret will end up on the right side of the old selection when you exit selection mode; similarly, if you made your selection from right-to-left, the typing caret will end up on the left side of the old selection when you exit selection mode.

+The next sub-sections will provide more detail for the Column Mode selection, as that is the mode that needs more clarification for users unaccustomed to rectangular selection.

 ### Entering Column Mode